Cusco is one of the main tourist attractions in Peru. Despite its altitude of 3.400 meters, there are so many things to do in Cusco.

 I am somewhat reluctant to put this museum on the list of things to do in Cusco.
 The Museo Inka really feels somewhat outdated.
 The exhibits on displays are, all things considered, nothing all that special.
 If anything, do go because parts of the museum are inside an old palace and some of the interiors survived the ages.
 On a rainy day with lots of spare time, this might still be worth a consideration.
 Avid fans of the Inka culture definitely should go.

-This actually doesn’t belong on any list of things to do in Cusco.
-Most travelers come to Cusco because it is actually on their way to Machu Picchu.
+Machu Picchu actually doesn’t belong on any list of things to do in Cusco.
+Most travelers come to Cusco because it is actually on their way to one of the modern Seven wonders of the world.
 But never even consider visiting the lost city of the Incas on a day trip.
 While it actually is possible, it really makes you miss so much.
 Rather plan to stay at least one night, it’s not something you should do while staying in Cusco.
 Here are some of my articles on Machu Picchu:

 - My ultimate guide to Machu Picchu